cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-A violation of this rule occurs when an element define a `x:Name` or `x:Key` attribute, and this name/key is not referenced/used in any code-behind code, element binding, or storyboard.
+A violation of this rule occurs when an element defines a `x:Name` or `x:Key` attribute and this name/key is not referenced/used in any code-behind code, element binding, or storyboard.

 ##### **How to fix violation**
 Remove `x:Name` or `x:Key` attribute.